This page lists the events in 2014 and 2015. Please use the links in the right column to see events from previous years.

 American Institute for Conservation of Historic and Artistic Works (AIC) 2014 Annual Meeting

 1. “Accurate Measurement and the Quantification of Surface and Material Property Change Using New RTI and AR Techniques” (Oral Presentation)

-San Francisco, California: Thursday afternoon, May 29, 2014 (final schedule to be confirmed by AIC)
+San Francisco, California: Thursday afternoon, May 29, 2014, 3:00–3:30 pm

 This workshop will provide a comprehensive overview of computational photography and its application to conservation documentation and research.
 The session will offer an intensive introduction to and an update on the technologies, software, photographic equipment, and methods for reflectance transformation imaging (RTI), algorithmic rendering (AR), and photogrammetry.
 The workshop will include lectures, demonstrations of photographic image capture for all techniques, discussions of equipment and setups, and ample opportunity for questions.
 The program is suitable for those new to computational photography as well as those who are interested in the latest software updates, research, and future development plans.

 San Francisco, California at the Cultural Heritage Imaging studio: Wednesday, May 28, 2014, 10:00 am–5:00 pm